What is a Mutual Waiting Period?

 Examples of care subject to a waiting period:

-• Dental care (prosthetics, implants).
+• Dental care (prostheses, implants).

 • Optics (glasses, lenses).